NFL picks, predictions, best bets today: This Week 12 parlay returns +2500

 After 10,000 simulations, SportsLine's model reveals its top Week 12 NFL 25-1 football parlay

 A number of games with playoff implications highlight the 14-game NFL Week 12 schedule.
-Among them is an NFC North battle between the Minnesota Vikings (4-6) and Green Bay Packers (6-3-1) at Lambeau Field in Green Bay.
+Among them is an NFC North battle between the Minnesota Vikings (4-6) and Green Bay Packers (6-3-1) at Lambeau Field.
 Minnesota won both matchups a year ago against the Packers.
 The Packers are -6.5 favorites, but are just 3-7 against the spread, while Minnesota is 4-6 ATS.
 Another huge matchup has the AFC-leading Indianapolis Colts (8-2) traveling to Kansas City to face the 5-5 Chiefs, who have lost two in a row.
-Kansas City is the 3.5-point favorite and is 5-5 ATS, while the Colts are 6-3-1 ATS.
+Neither Indy nor Kansas City have picked up a spread victory over their last two games.

-There are a number of other intriguing matchups on the Week 12 NFL schedule, including Steelers vs. Bears (-2.5), with Aaron Rodgers' status uncertain due to a left wrist injury, Eagles (-3.5) vs. Cowboys, Buccaneers vs. Rams (-6.5) on 'Sunday Night Football' and Panthers vs. 49ers (-7) on 'Monday Night Football.'
+There are a number of other intriguing matchups on the Week 12 NFL schedule, including Steelers vs. Bears (-2.5), with Aaron Rodgers' status uncertain due to a left wrist injury, Eagles (-3.5) vs. Cowboys, Buccaneers vs. Rams (-6.5) on 'Sunday Night Football' and Panthers vs. 49ers (-7) on 'Monday Night Football,' which marks Christian McCaffrey's first game versus his former team.
 Before locking in any Week 12 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.